2 Material accounting policies

 The Company continually reassesses the estimated discounts, rebates, price concessions, refunds, credits, incentives, performance bonuses, etc. (variable consideration) against each performance obligation each reporting period and recognises changes to estimated variable consideration as changes to the transaction price (i.e. revenue) of the applicable performance obligation.

-For all instruments measured either at amortised cost or at fair value through other comprehensive income, interest income is recorded using the effective interest rate (EIR).
+For all instruments measured either at amortized cost or at fair value through other comprehensive income, interest income is recorded using the effective interest rate (EIR).
 EIR is the rate that exactly discounts the estimated future cash payments or receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the gross carrying amount of the financial asset or to the amortised cost of a financial liability.
 When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument but does not consider the expected credit losses.

 2.4 Goodwill

 Goodwill represents the cost of business acquisition in excess of the Company's interest in the net fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
-When the net fair value of the identifiable assets, liabilities and contingent liabilities acquired exceeds the cost of business acquisition, a gain is recognised immediately in Other Comprehensive Income.
+When the net fair value of the identifiable assets, liabilities and contingent liabilities acquired exceeds the cost of business acquisition, a gain is recognized immediately in Other Comprehensive Income.
 Goodwill is measured at cost less accumulated impairment losses.

 2.5 Property, plant and equipment

-*For these class of assets, based on internal assessment and independent technical evaluation carried out by external valuers, the management believes that the useful lives as given above best represent the period over which management expects to use these assets.
+Property, plant and equipment are stated at cost less accumulated depreciation and impairment, if any.
+Cost includes freight, duties, taxes and incidental expenses related to acquisition and installation of the property, plant and equipment.
+Depreciation on property, plant and equipment is provided pro-rata to the period of use based on management's best estimate of useful lives of the assets as summarized below: * For these class of assets, based on internal assessment and independent technical evaluation carried out by external valuers, the management believes that the useful lives as given above best represent the period over which management expects to use these assets.
 Hence the useful lives for these assets is different from the useful lives as prescribed under Part C of Schedule II to the Act.

 Depreciation methods, useful lives and residual values are reviewed periodically at the end of each financial year.

 Borrowing costs are interest and other costs (including exchange differences arising from foreign currency borrowings to the extent that they are regarded as an adjustment to interest costs) incurred by the Company in connection with the borrowing of funds.
-Borrowing costs directly attributable to acquisition or construction of those property, plant and equipment which necessarily take a substantial period of time to get ready for their intended use are capitalised.
-Other borrowing costs are recognised as an expense in the period in which they are incurred.
+Borrowing costs directly attributable to acquisition or construction of those property, plant and equipment which necessarily take a substantial period of time to get ready for their intended use are capitalized.
+Other borrowing costs are recognized as an expense in the period in which they are incurred.

-Software purchased is capitalised together with the related hardware and amortised over the best estimate of useful life from the date the asset is available for use.
-Software product development costs are expensed as incurred during the research phase until technological feasibility is established.
-Software development costs incurred subsequent to the achievement of technological feasibility are capitalised and amortised over the estimated useful life of the products as determined by the management.
-This capitalisation is done only if there is an intention and ability to complete the product, the product is likely to generate future economic benefits, adequate resources to complete the product are available and such expenses can be accurately measured.
+the product, the product is likely to generate future economic benefits, adequate resources to complete the product are available and such expenses can be accurately measured.
 Such software development costs comprise expenditure that can be directly attributed, or allocated on a reasonable and consistent basis, to the development of the product.
-The amortisation of software development costs is allocated on a systematic basis over the best estimate of its useful life after the product is ready for use.
+The amortization of software development costs is allocated on a systematic basis over the best estimate of its useful life after the product is ready for use.
 The factors considered for identifying the basis include obsolescence, product life cycle and actions of competitors.

 The amortisation period and the amortisation method are reviewed at the end of each reporting period.
 If the expected useful life of the product is shorter from previous estimates, the amortisation period is changed accordingly.

-2.7 Impairment
+2.8 Impairment

-a.
-Financial assets
+a) Financial assets

 The Company recognizes loss allowances using the expected credit loss (ECL) model for the financial assets which are not fair valued through profit and loss.
 Loss allowance for trade receivables with no significant financing component is measured at an amount equal to lifetime ECL.
 For all other financial assets, expected credit losses are measured at an amount equal to the 12 month expected credit losses or at an amount equal to the life time expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.

-b.
-Non-financial assets
+b) Non-financial assets

-i Goodwill
+i.
+Goodwill

 Goodwill is tested for impairment on an annual basis and whenever there is an indication that goodwill may be impaired, relying on a number of factors including operating results, business plans and future cash flows.
 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the Company's cash generating units ('CGU') or groups of CGU's expected to benefit from the synergies arising from the business combination.
 A CGU is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or group of assets.
 Impairment occurs when the carrying amount of a CGU including the goodwill, exceeds the estimated recoverable amount of the CGU.
-The recoverable amount of a CGU is the higher of its fair value less cost to sell and its value-inuse.
+The recoverable amount of a CGU is the higher of its fair value less cost to sell and its value-in¬ use.
 Value-in use is the present value of future cash flows expected to be derived from the CGU.

-Total impairment loss of a CGU is allocated first to reduce the carrying amount of goodwill allocated to the CGU and then to the other assets of the CGU pro-rata on the basis of the carrying amount of each asset in the CGU.
-An impairment loss on goodwill is recognised in the statement of profit and loss and is not reversed in the subsequent period.
+on the basis of the carrying amount of each asset in the CGU.
+An impairment loss on goodwill is recognized in the statement of profit and loss and is not reversed in the subsequent period.

-ii Intangible assets and property, plant and equipment
+ii.
+Intangible assets and property, plant and equipment

 I ntangible assets and property, plant and equipment are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-inuse) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
+For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in¬ use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the CGU to which the asset belongs.

-I f such assets are considered to be impaired, the impairment to be recognised in the statement of profit and loss is measured by the amount by which the carrying value of the assets exceeds the estimated recoverable amount of the asset.
+If such assets are considered to be impaired, the impairment to be recognized in the statement of profit and loss is measured by the amount by which the carrying value of the assets exceeds the estimated recoverable amount of the asset.
 An impairment loss is reversed in the statement of profit and loss if there has been a change in the estimates used to determine the recoverable amount.
 The carrying amount of the asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortization or depreciation) had no impairment loss been recognized for the asset in prior years.

-2.8 Employee benefits
+2.9 Employee benefits

 a) Post employment benefits Gratuity